silhavyj/ZeroMate/docs/build.md

 ## Third-party libraries

 The application uses several third-party libraries.
 Nevertheless, the user is not required to do anything as they are all downloaded, built, and linked automatically using `CMake` with the help of the `conan` extension.
 [Conan](https://conan.io/) itself is installed automatically by `CMake`, assuming `PyPI` is found on the system.
 The list of all libraries used in the project can be found in `CMakeLists.txt` located in the root folder of the project structure (search for `CONAN_EXTRA_REQUIRES`).
-On a Windows machine, they user may also need to add the path to the `conan` executable file manually to their environment `PATH` variable as it is not done automatically.
+On a Windows machine, the user may also need to add the path to the `conan` executable file to their environment `PATH` variable as it is not done automatically.
 For most users, the executable will be installed to `C:\Users\<user>\AppData\Local\Programs\Python\<python_version>\Scripts\conan.exe`.
 After they have done so, they will need to log-out and log-in again for the change to take effect.

 ## Build